Sichuan Basin: Geography

 The Sichuan Basin is an expansive 229500 km2 lowland region in China that is surrounded by upland regions and mountains.
 Much of the basin is covered in hilly terrain.
 The basin covers the eastern third of Sichuan Province and the western half of Chongqing Municipality.

 The westernmost section of the Sichuan Basin is the Chengdu Plain, occupied by Chengdu, provincial capital of Sichuan.
 The Chengdu Plain is largely alluvial, formed by the Min River and other rivers fanning out when entering the basin from the northwest.
 This flat region is separated from the rest of the basin by the Longquan Mountains.
 The central portions of the Sichuan Basin are generally rolling, covered by low hills, eroded remnants of the uplifted Sichuan Basin floor.
 In some parts of the extreme northern Basin and in Weiyuan County in the southwest, there are ancient dome-shaped low mountains in their own right.

+The entirety of the Sichuan Basin is drained by the Yangtze River and its tributaries.
+The main stem of the Yangtze, the Jinsha River, enters the basin in the south at Yibin where it meets the Min River, which enters the basin from the northwest at Dujiangyan City and flows southerly to meet the Jinsha at Yibin where together they form the Yangtze in name.
+The Dadu River enters from the west and joins the Min at Leshan.
+The Jialing River enters from the north and flows across the entire width of the Sichuan Basin to meet the Yangtze at Chongqing.
+Northeast of Chongqing, the Yangtze cuts an outlet through the mountains at the eastern edge of the basin known as the Three Gorges.
+Other significant rivers almost wholly within the Sichuan Basin include the Tuo River, the Fu River, and the Qu River.

+Climate

+Due to the surrounding mountains, the Sichuan Basin often experiences fog and smog as a result of temperature inversion caused by the basin's convective layer being capped by a layer of air moving east across the Tibet Plateau.

+A moist, often overcast, four-season climate dominates the basin, with cool to mild winters occasionally experiencing frost, and hot, very humid summers.
+The intensity of summer varies rather widely throughout the basin, depending on location.
+Generally, the climate is warmer and wetter in the eastern parts of the Sichuan Basin.
+The basin's climate is classified as humid subtropical under Koppen classification.